anastasiadoulab/machaon/README.md

 There is also a cache file that is generated besides the scripts in src folder (go_cache.csv) that holds
 Gene Ontology data.

+## Output format

+The outputs are human interpretable CSV files with headers:

+- metrics directory has comma separated CSV files
+- candidates directory has tab separated CSV files
+- outputs of constrained searches include columns with serialized list contents which can be parsed with eval()

 ## Special Cases